 Road Trips

-Cody WY, another entry point into Yellowstone is a popular destination that is an easy day trip from Jackson with its wild flair for western-style and entry point into the plains of Big Horn Basin.
+Cody, WY, another entry point into Yellowstone, is a popular destination that is an easy day trip from Jackson with its wild flair for western-style and an entry point into the plains of Big Horn Basin.

-From the South, the towns of Alpine and the many communities of Star Valley, are along one of Wyoming’s newest scenic byways, known now as the Star Valley Scenic Byway, an 80-mile stretch of U.S. 89 that runs in between the Salt River Range of Western Wyoming and Webster Range of Eastern Idaho.
+From the South, the towns of Alpine and the many communities of Star Valley are along one of Wyoming’s newest scenic byways, known now as the Star Valley Scenic Byway, an 80-mile stretch of U.S. 89 that runs between the Salt River Range of Western Wyoming and the Webster Range of Eastern Idaho.

 With only three roads in and out of Jackson, most locals are happy to tell you about their favorite because they all lead to extraordinary beauty…